Relintai/voxelman/README.md

 ## VoxelJobs

-Producing just a terrarin mesh for a chunk is not that hard by itself.
+Producing just a terrain mesh for a chunk is not that hard by itself.
 However when you start adding layers/features like lod generation, collision meshes (especially since manipulating the physics server is not threadsafe), vertex volumetric lights, props, snapping props, props with vertex lights, etc chunk mesh generation can quicly become a serious mess.